The 7 Best Heated Mattress Pads And Bed Heating Systems

 Like most Sunbeams, you get the standard dual controls for queen size and larger.
 There are 12 heat settings, and a 12 hour selectable auto-off timer so you can choose how long to have it on for.
 The heating works well and warms rapidly before you get into bed.

-It has 6 ounces of fill, which is slightly better than the budget option, but not as much as the premium.
+It has six ounces of fill, which is slightly better than the budget option, but not as much as the premium.
 However, the wires are still well padded and you shouldn’t notice them.
 If you need to give your mattress some extra protection from spills, this is a good option for a reasonable price.

-5. Sunbeam Heated Blanket
+5. Sunbeam Fleece Heated Blanket

-If you’d prefer a heated blanket over you instead of a pad under you, this one is cozy and has plenty of heating settings
+If you’d prefer a heated blanket over you instead of a pad under you, this one is cozy and has plenty of heating settings.

 sunbeam micro plush heated blanket